yuman959/100-days-of-code/log.md

 **Thoughts**  Wikipedia API seems to be a lot more complex than previous ones based on how many query modules and info I want to fetch...
 May need another day or two to finalize it.

 **Link(s) to work** http://codepen.io/yuman959/pen/OpzQzK

+## Day 15: May 3 2017

+**Today's Progress**: Finally completed the Wikipedia project after researching, experimenting and working with people

+**Thoughts**  Definitely learnt a lot in terms of researching bigger & more complex API documentation, trial and error, efficient ways to preview data in console etc.
+**Link(s) to work** http://codepen.io/yuman959/pen/OpzQzK